Espresso bar with seating

 Contributor

 Hiding down a little laneway off Elizabeth Street, this cosy CBD café serves some of Brisbane’s best coffee.
-The coffee crowd pours in early, lining up for a hot flatty or latte made with Strauss’ very own house blend.
+The coffee crowd pours in early, lining up for a hot flatty or latte made with Strauss’s very own house blend.
 They rotate the single-origin beans for their long blacks and espressos, and also offer a bottled cold brew for those on the run.
 Have time for a feed?
-You’ll find a tight and rather old-school menu of brunch classics, ranging from house-made walnut banana bread and honey granola to smoked trout bagels, ham and bacon croissants, and an almighty Reuben sandwich with pickles and the ever-so necessary sauerkraut.
+You’ll find a tight and rather old-school menu of brunch classics, ranging from house-made walnut banana bread and honey granola to smoked trout bagels, ham and bacon croissants and an almighty Reuben sandwich with pickles and the ever-so necessary sauerkraut.

-Time Out tip: Strauss proffers up three smoothies – berry-banana-cinnamon, peanut butter-banana and raspberry-chocolate – all of which you can add a shot of espresso for an almighty energy boost.
+Time Out tip: Strauss proffers up three smoothies – berry-banana-cinnamon, peanut butter-banana and raspberry-chocolate – all of which you can add a shot of espresso to for an almighty energy boost.

-Address: Laneway off 189 Elizabeth Street, Brisbane
+Address: Laneway off 189 Elizabeth St, Brisbane

 Melissa Woodley